Probing the limits of cosmological information from the Lyman-$\alpha$ forest 2-point correlation functions: Introduction

 The current state-of-the-art analysis \citep[e.g.][]{desi_y1_4, desi_dr2_lya} fits a model to the two-point correlation functions over separations from $r=30-180\,h^{-1}\,\mathrm{Mpc}$, and estimates the covariance matrix from the data by subsampling correlation function measurements from $\sim1000$ individual sky regions \cite{desi_dr2_lya}.
 While modeling small-scale correlations ($r_\mathrm{min}<30\,h^{-1}\,\mathrm{Mpc}$) is challenging due to nonlinearities, extending the analysis to larger scales may be more feasible.
 Full-shape analyses can access additional cosmological information at these larger scales, particularly from the AP effect.
 However, a significant challenge arises from the fact that the correlation functions are measured in two dimensions, resulting in a large $p\times p$ covariance matrix, where $p$ is the number of correlation function bins.
 As $p$ increases, it becomes increasingly difficult to accurately estimate the covariance matrix from the data alone.

 The goal of this work is to investigate potential gains in cosmological constraining power through two key avenues: (1) assuming knowledge of the true continuum, which eliminates the distortion introduced by continuum fitting and is expected to better preserve large-scale information, and (2) extracting additional information by extending the analysis to larger scales.
-We also demonstrate that LyCAN has the ability to produce undistorted correlation function measurements, providing strong motivation for this investigation.
 Our forecasts focus on the idealized case of perfect continuum knowledge to probe the limit of how much information could be gained with access to the unabsorbed continuum.
-Throughout this work, we refer to analyses that use the true continuum or unabsorbed continuum predictions (e.g. from LyCAN) as \textit{undistorted} methods, as they do not require the distortion matrix.
+Throughout this work, we refer to analyses that use the true continuum as \textit{undistorted} methods, as they do not require the distortion matrix.
 We assess improvements in both compressed and uncompressed (direct) cosmological parameters.
 Our aim is to quantify the additional constraining power achievable with the idealized undistorted analysis relative to the continuum fitting (\textit{distorted}) method, as well as the benefit of recovering large-scale information in both analyses.

 This paper is organized as follows: we describe the synthetic data we use and different ways of estimating the quasar continuum in Section~\ref{sec:continuum}.
-We also present the first undistorted correlation function measurement from the LyCAN continuum prediction method.
 In Section~\ref{sec:method} we describe how we estimate covariance matrices and our forecasting methodology.
 We present our cosmological forecasts on compressed parameters in Section~\ref{sec:results_compressed}, and on direct cosmological parameters in Section~\ref{sec:results_direct}.
 Throughout this paper we assume the flat $\Lambda$CDM cosmology from Planck 2018 \cite{planck_2018_cosmology}.
 In Section~\ref{sec:discussion} we provide a discussion including future work, and we summarize our results in Section~\ref{sec:summary}.